Stressed? You Need a Pre-Holiday Getaway

 Seattle

-It used to be the Claremont Hotel, at Fourth and Virginia–reliable, servicable, affordable.
-Now the Hotel Andra, this boutique hotel is a bit more expensive, but you’ll love the sleek, modern upgrades in design, and you’ll really love that Tom Douglas’s Lola restaurant is right downstairs.
-Before you book, check their Facebook page for current specials (they recently ran a $99/night one).
-Skip the valet parking at $39 a day unless its included with your room – street parking is usually not that hard to find in this neighborhood, especially just to the east a block or two.
+Where to Stay: Hotel Andra is boutique hotel with sleek, modern design.
+What’s more, Tom Douglas’s Lola restaurant is right downstairs, and the Dahlia Lounge and Bakery are right across the street.
+Before you book, check their website for current specials, such as 15% off their best available rate.
+To save cash, skip the valet parking at $39 a day (!) unless it’s included with your room – street parking is usually not that hard to find in this neighborhood, especially just to the east a block or two.

 Festive Tips: Check out WinterFest, free and fun at Seattle Center on the north end of downtown.
-WinterFest includes a winter train, jazz, ice rink, caroling and more.
-If you have time, be sure to check out the Luminous exhibit at the Seattle Art Museum.
+WinterFest includes a winter train, jazz, ice skating rink, caroling and more.
+You’re also just a block from Seattle’s downtown shopping centers and the Christmas tree at Westlake Center, and a few blocks from Pike Place Market.
+Click for more holiday fun in downtown Seattle.

 BRIGHT NIGHTS IN STANLEY PARK